jpohlabel/portfolio/football.md

 Teams can choose from several different helmet/jersey combinations, and the jerseys are fairly accurate to how they look in real life.

 ## Technical Info
 The game was written in the Lua scripting language (similar to Python) on the ROBLOX platform.
-I know ROBLOX is stereotypically thought of as a game, but it has actually become quite advanced in recent years and you can do a lot on it.
+I know ROBLOX is stereotypically thought of as a kids game, but it has actually become quite advanced in recent years and you can do a lot on it.
 It is more of a game development platform than an actual game.
 It is also what I first learned to code on back in middle school, so I had enough experience on it to make something fairly quickly.

 This game was made from scratch.
 I had to set up a module loader system to allow modules to communicate with each other and avoid circular dependencies, since ROBLOX is not set up for this.
 I had full-stack development experience here, from loading player data on the backend,